samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 #### Bait and Switch

-When you’re within 5 feet of a creature on your turn, you can expend one Superiority Die and switch places with that creature, provided you spend at least 5 feet of movement and the creature is willing and doesn’t have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
-This movement doesn’t provoke [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack).
+When you're within 5 feet of a creature on your turn, you can expend one Superiority Die and switch places with that creature, provided you spend at least 5 feet of movement and the creature is willing and doesn't have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
+This movement doesn't provoke [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack).

 Roll the Superiority Die.
 Until the start of your next turn, you or the other creature (your choice) gains a bonus to AC equal to the number rolled.

-#### Commander’s Strike
+#### Commander's Strike

 When you take the [Attack](/sources/dnd/free-rules/rules-glossary#AttackAction) action on your turn, you can replace one of your attacks to direct one of your companions to strike.
 When you do so, choose a willing creature who can see or hear you and expend one Superiority Die.
-That creature can immediately use its Reaction to make one attack with a weapon or an [Unarmed Strike](/sources/dnd/free-rules/rules-glossary#UnarmedStrike), adding the Superiority Die to the attack’s damage roll on a hit.
+That creature can immediately use its Reaction to make one attack with a weapon or an [Unarmed Strike](/sources/dnd/free-rules/rules-glossary#UnarmedStrike), adding the Superiority Die to the attack's damage roll on a hit.

 #### Commanding Presence